0Tech/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.composable.v1alpha1.QueryClassResponse"></a>

 ### QueryClassResponse
-QueryClassResponse is the response type for the Query/Class RPC method
+QueryClassResponse is the response type for the Query/Class RPC method.

 | Field | Type | Label | Description |